-Nostalgia endeavors to promote local, regional, national and international efforts to preserve and share history.
-If you have a book, museum, organization, or club that would like to share articles with the readers of Nostalgia, please use our authors and historians guidelines or our museums guidelines to submit content.
-Email us at firstname.lastname@example.org for more information.
+Nostalgia endeavors to promote all efforts to preserve and share history.
+If you have a book, museum, organization, or club that would like to share information with the readers of Nostalgia, please use our authors and institutions guidelines to submit content.
+Email us here for more information.

 June moved from the city to the country in the 1950s, and in the following video, she shares her family philosophy: “It CAN be done!”
 She feels the same way about writing stories.